vikas-movva/Obsidian/Projects/Projects Kanban.md

 ## Ideas

+- [ ] calender app where you can share only a selected slice of time with friends
 - [ ] 2D sekiro
 - [ ] [[Projects/sign2nl/Outline|Sign language to natural language]]
 - [ ] Shopify purchase alerts for streamers